 FLC at a glance

 FLC is a college like no other—from its students, to their studies, from its campus to its place in the Southwest.
-Scan the facts, pore over the pics, and if you haven’t been here to visit yet, put that on your to-do list.
+Scan the facts, pore over the pics, and if you haven’t visted yet (in-person or virtually), put that on your to-do list.
 Out of 4,300 colleges and universities, we've been recognized by Forbes magazine as among the best, and we are frequently mentioned in other top colleges lists, typically for affordability, diversity, the high quality of our faculty, and the benefits of being in Durango.

 Roughly 3230 undergraduate students and 80 graduate students make up our student body, and just over half are students of color.
 About 1/3 of students are the first in their family to go college, and first-year students enter with a high school GPA of 3.26, on average.
 41% of students are Native American or Alaska Native, representing 177 Tribes and Native Alaskan villages.